from Christian DeLord

 3. Targeted experimentation

 The third phase is experimentation.
-It is not about trying things randomly, but about testing hypotheses based on the intersection of your resources and the needs of the moment.
+It’s not about trying random things, but testing hypotheses based on the intersection of your resources and the needs of the moment.

 I started doing small experiments: live sessions on Instagram, mini-concerts for a few friends on Zoom, collaborations with therapists to integrate music into their online sessions.

-Some experiments failed miserably.
-Others had unexpected success.
-But each of them taught me something valuable and I collected the various impressions in a notebook where I could reread and retrace the various steps to continuously improve.
+Some experiments have failed miserably.
+Others were unexpectedly successful.
+But each one taught me something valuable, and I have collected the various impressions within a notebook where I can reread and go over the various steps for continuous improvement.

 4. Iteration and growth

-The last phase is iteration.
-Take what worked, improve it, adapt it, expand it.
+The last stage is iteration.
+Take what has worked, improve it, adapt it, expand it.

-The mini-concerts on Zoom evolved into HARMONIE®, a format that I now take around Italy and that has touched the lives of hundreds of people.
-Collaborations with therapists led me to explore the Theta Healing®.
+The mini-concerts on Zoom evolved into HARMONIE®, a format I now take around Italy that has touched the lives of hundreds of people.
+Collaborations with therapists led me to explore Theta Healing® and become a certified practitioner.

 Photo by Andraz Lazic on Unsplash